 In part two of our two-part series on WVUPros and NFL free agency, we look at two WVUPros currently in the midst of their free agency period.
-Seattle Seahawks player Bruce Irvin and Cincinnati Bengal Adam "Pacman" Jones are both currently unsure of where they will play in the 2016
+Seattle Seahawks player Bruce Irvin and Cincinnati Bengal Adam "Pacman" Jones, along with other Top NFL Free Agents, are currently unsure of where

 With the 2015 NFL Draft upon us, writers from WVUPros and BlueGoldSports.com will team up and give you our predictions on where some of your favorite Mountaineers might land.
 Today, we look at Quinton Spain and where he might land in the draft.